whachoe/phpbb-radio/README.md

 *    web/index.php: The web-frontend of the radio.
 *    web/api: Contains the API which gets called by javascript to get new tracks.
 Here the good stuff happens.
 *    web/js/radio.js: Contains all the javascript logic to get music from the API, play it and update the view dynamically
 *    web/.htaccess: Redirects all calls to api/* to the rest-server in api/index.php
-                                               *

      If you run nginx, the following line should replace the .htaccess:
         rewrite ^/api/.*$ /api/index.php last;

+### Setup:
+*   Set up a subdomain for your radio in your DNS and webserver
+*   `mv db_config-sample.php db_config.php`
+*   Edit db_config.php
+*   Edit config.php
+*   Make sure mongodb is running and then run (this will take a LONG time): php crawler.php >list.log
+*   When the crawler is done, go check out your radio: http://your-radio-domain

 ### Demo Site:
 http://radio.breakzforum.be